 Fu Ling (Wolfiporia cocos)

-Considered an ancient Chinese herb, the fu ling mushroom, also known as poria mushroom, has been used medicinally for about 2,000 years.
-The filaments of fu ling mushrooms- where all the nutrients are stored- are harvested for their medicinal qualities and ground into powder for utilization in many natural remedies.
-Fu ling mushrooms contain several compounds, such as polysaccharides and triterpenoids, to support antioxidant and immune health.*
+The fu ling mushroom, also known as poria or Wolfiporia cocos, is a type of fungus that has been used in Traditional Chinese Medicine for over 2,000 years.
+It grows on the roots of pine trees and is valued for its nutrient-rich filaments, which are harvested and ground into powder for use in natural remedies.
+Fu ling contains bioactive compounds such as polysaccharides and triterpenoids that may support antioxidant activity and immune health.*